jacobalberty/authgate/docs/squidgate/intercept.md

-# Squidgate + Docker — Transparent-Proxy Quick-Start
+# Squidgate + Docker — Intercept-Proxy Quick-Start

-A complete guide to run **squidgate** with a transparent Squid proxy for NetBird peers, providing three policy levels:
+A complete guide to run **squidgate** with an intercepting Squid proxy for NetBird peers, providing three policy levels:

 | Tag                | Client capabilities                                                     |
 |--------------------|------------------------------------------------------------------------|